🔥 Learning Go? Don't miss my ebook A book about Go, a journey towards learning the Go programming language

 Returning pointers of local function variables

-Local function variables referenced by returned pointers will remain available until the pointer is available.
+Local function variables referenced by returned pointers will remain available while the pointer is available.
 This will make sure the pointer is always pointing to what you think.

 The zero value of a pointer is